 If a patient is experiencing dizziness and nausea after they have fallen down, but the doctor only treats their broken wrist, they are potentially missing that the patient may have a brain bleed.
 Instead of an MRI, the patient gets a splinted extremity when the major medical emergency is happening inside their skull.

 Doctors and nurses rarely intentionally cause a patient harm.
-Rather, it is a negligence in performing their every day duties that changes lives.
+Rather, it is a negligence in performing their every day duties that change lives.

 When you went to the doctor, whether for a routine checkup or to the hospital for an emergency, the last thing you expected was to get worse.
 If a healthcare professional fails to diagnose a condition that they should have caught, the consequences can be devastating.

 When you need a failure to diagnose attorney in Norristown, you can count on The Weitz Firm to be by your side.
 Medical mistakes and a failure to diagnose a patient’s condition can lead to long-term consequences or even death.
 We want to help you recover compensation for the following: